dangelsc/NLP-and-industry/README.md

-# Object Detection with MobileNetsv2
+# Word Embedding for predictive maintance.

 This is a implementation of [MobileNetsv2](https://arxiv.org/abs/1703.06870) for detecting Cars  & Trained Weights Using Tensorflow.
 It is written in Python and powered by TensorFlow deep learning framework.